 If we consider the tree corresponding to the grid decomposition, a node selects location servers in each sibling of a square that contains the node.
 The exact details of the selection are best understood with an example (see Figure 3).
 A node chooses three location servers for each level of the grid hierarchy.
 For example, in the figure, B recruits three servers in order-1 squares, three servers in order-2 squares, and three servers in order-3 squares.
 In each of the three order-1 squares that, along with B's own order-1 square, make up an order-2 square, B chooses the node closest to itself in ID space as a server.
 The same location server selection process occurs in higher order squares.
-In the three order-2 square that combine with B's order-2 square to make an order-3 square, B selects 26, 31, and 43 as location servers.
+In the three order-2 squares that combine with B's order-2 square to make an order-3 square, B selects 26, 31, and 43 as location servers.

 Figure 4 shows the state of a Grid network once all nodes have provided their coordinates to the nodes that will act as their location servers.
-With the complete network state as reference, we can return to the problem of how A finds the location of B.
+With the complete network state as reference, we can return to the problem of how $\bf A$ finds the location of $\bf B$.

-To perform a location query, \mathbf{A} sends a request (using geographic forwarding) to the least node greater than or equal to \mathbf{B} for which \mathbf{A} has location information.
+To perform a location query, $\bf A$ sends a request (using geographic forwarding) to the least node greater than or equal to $\bf B$ for which $\bf A$ has location information.
 That node forwards the query in the same way, and so on.
-Eventually, the query will reach a location server of \mathbf{B} which will foward the query to \mathbf{B} itself.
-Since the query contains \mathbf{A} 's location, \mathbf{B} can respond directly using geographic forwarding.
-The location query is forwarded all the way to \mathbf{B} so that \mathbf{B} can respond with its latest location.
+Eventually, the query will reach a location server of $\bf B$ which will foward the query to $\bf B$ itself.
+Since the query contains $\bf A$'s location, $\bf B$ can respond directly using geographic forwarding.
+The location query is forwarded all the way to $\bf B$ so that $\bf B$ can respond with its latest location.

 For illustrative purposes we have ignored an important bootstrapping issue.
 We have assumed that nodes select their location servers appropriately and send their coordinates to them.
 This appears to assume that a node can scan an entire square (of arbitrary size) and choose the appropriate node to act as its server.
 In fact, nodes route update packets to their location servers without knowing their identities.
 Assume that a node B wishes to recruit a location server in some order-n square.
-B sends a packet, using geographic forwarding, to that square.
-The first node \mathbf{L} in the square that receives the packet begins a location update process that closely resembles a query for \mathbf{B} 's location; but this update will actually carry the current location of \mathbf{B} along with it.
-As we will demonstrate below, the update will arrive at the least node greater than \mathbf{B} before leaving the order-n square containing \mathbf{L} .
-This is exactly the appropriate destination for the location update to go to; the final destination node simply records \mathbf{B} 's current location and becomes a location server for \mathbf{B} .
+B sends a packet, using geographic forward-